wolkenheim/gitlab-variables/README.md

 ```

 ## Run locally
+Create config file config/project_name.json or copy existing demo file.
+You will need the url of your Gitlab
+installation.
+Also, the project id (Project > Settings > General).
+As well as a token (Project > Settings > Access
+Tokens).
+It needs "api" scope.

 Initialize project.
 This will create a directory for backups and the json file for updating
 ```
 go run . init demo_project